roxanneminerals/roxanneminerals.github.io/cv.md

 ## Summary

-Research professional with 7 years of experience in energy, infrastructure, and manufacturing policy advocacy.
-I developed and currently lead a research program and staff, and continue to build organizational capacity to collect and use data to help achieve policy goals.
-More broadly I am interested in using research and data to help people understand and address complex issues.
+Passionate research professional interested in using diverse types of information and data to help people understand and address complex issues.
+Developed and currently lead a team that provides research support to achieve advocacy and education goals.
+Continuing to grow organizational capacity to collect, analyze, and visualize data.
+Eight years of research experience in energy, infrastructure, and manufacturing policy advocacy and four years of experience in developing, implementing, and evaluating various programs for children and adults.

 ## Professional Experience

 *Senior Research Analyst, BlueGreen Alliance Foundation    May 2017 - Present, Minneapolis MN*

 Work to identify opportunities to reduce pollution and greenhouse gas emissions while building a clean energy economy.
+Help various audiences including staff, BGA/F partners and allies, funders, and the public understand complex issues.
 Lead the organization’s Research Team in efforts to strategically incorporate research and data into BGA/F work.
-Work across departments to support organizational initiatives and to help establish the organization as a national expert in all areas of work.
-Help various audiences including staff, BGA/F partners and allies, funders, and the public understand complex issues.
+Strategically incorporate research and data into BGA/F work to support organizational initiatives across departments and establish the organization as a national expert in all areas of work.

 The BlueGreen Alliance unites America’s largest labor unions and its most influential environmental organizations to solve today’s environmental challenges in ways that create and maintain quality jobs and build a stronger, fairer economy.